suomitek/suomitek-appboard/docs/user/securing-suomitek-appboard.md

   --tls-ca-cert ca.cert.pem
 ```

-## Deploy Kubeapps with a TLS certificate
+## Deploy Suomitek-appboard with a TLS certificate

-This is the command to install Kubeapps with our certificate:
+This is the command to install Suomitek-appboard with our certificate:

 ```bash
 helm repo add chartmuseum http://helm.yongchehang.com